ogradyc01/GoldenCheetah/First-Steps_Prerequisites.md

 First Steps: Prerequisites (Version 3.1)
 ***
 In order to use GoldenCheetah you have to install it on you PC.
-Supported operating systems are listed on the GoldenCheetah website.
+Supported operating systems are listed on the GoldenCheetah website (mainly Windows, MacOS and Linux).

 Stable release builds for download are available on the GoldenCheetah website, at [www.goldencheetah.org/download.html](http://www.goldencheetah.org/download.html)

-Once you have installed the software on you PC, you can run it, it doesn't need any configuration before you start.
+Once you have installed the software on you PC, you can run it, it doesn't need any specific configuration before you start.

 NEXT STEP: [Setting up the first athlete](http://github.com/GoldenCheetah/GoldenCheetah/wiki/First Steps_Your first athlete)